Dallas Construction Vehicle Accident Attorneys

 - Inadequate maintenance and repairs – Trucking companies must maintain all vehicles properly and check to be sure they’re in good working condition.
-They also have to promptly repair damage or defects they find.
-Without routine maintenance, the truck could malfunction, causing the driver to lose control.
+They also have to repair damage or defects they find promptly.
+The truck could malfunction without routine maintenance, causing the driver to lose control.

-- Tailgating – A trucker won’t have enough time to react to a stopped vehicle and avoid a rear-end crash if they’re following the vehicle in front of them too closely.
+- Tailgating – A trucker won’t have enough time to react to a stopped vehicle and avoid a rear-end crash if they follow the vehicle in front of them too closely.
 Large trucks require more stopping distance than passenger cars.
 It can take up to two football fields to come to a complete stop if a big truck is traveling at 65 miles per hour.

-- Improperly loaded cargo – Federal regulations are in place detailing the maximum allowed weight and size of all commercial trucks.
+- Improperly loaded cargo – Federal regulations are in place detailing all commercial trucks’ maximum allowed weight and size.
 Overloading the vehicle or an unevenly distributed load could prevent the driver from having total control of the vehicle.